microsoft/PSDocs/README.md

     }
 }

-# Call the sample document and generate markdown from an object
+# Call the document definition and generate markdown from an object
 Invoke-PSDocument -Name 'Sample' -InputObject 'C:\';
 ```